How to Write a Follow-up Email (That People Actually Respond To)

 Thanks!

 This email is a great way to get a response from a prospect, so you can quickly figure out where you stand.
-Many prospects will appreciate the direct nature of the email, especially since you’re taking their time into consideration.
+Many prospects will appreciate the direct nature of the email, especially since you’re considering their time.

 Direct Follow-up Email Template